 - Since 2015, Council has increased the number of programs offered to parents from Chinese speaking backgrounds to meet community needs.
-The Parent-Child Mother Goose and Mandarin speaking facilitated playgroups have been successfully delivered, helping to strengthen attachments between parents/ carers and children, and also enhance community connections to reduce the risk of isolation.
+The Parent-Child Mother Goose and Mandarin speaking facilitated playgroups have been successfully delivered helping to strengthen attachments between parents/carers and children, and also enhance community connections to reduce the risk of isolation.
 In 2019, Boroondara Youth partnered with Access Health and Community to deliver the program 'Tuning into Teens' in Mandarin. - Council has continued to run and partner with other organisations to provide an extensive range of parent information sessions for parents of children and young people across Boroondara.
-These information sessions have covered a myriad of topics, some of which include dealing with anxiety in children, working with dads, raising colourful and adventurous eaters, tuning into teens, online cyber safety, responding to difficult behaviour, and understanding school refusal.

-- In 2019, a number of teams and departments across Council joined together to produce a regular school holiday program booklet that outlined various activities available to families during the school holiday period. - Since 2017, the Boroondara Youth team has increased engagement with international students attending Swinburne University by being present at orientation week activities to promote Council services and other support services.
-Council continued to work with Swinburne University in 2020 to ensure support for international students impacted by the COVID-19 pandemic was provided.
+These information sessions have covered a myriad of topics, some of which include dealing with anxiety in children, working with dads, raising colourful and adventurous eaters, tuning into teens, online cyber safety, responding to difficult behaviour, and understanding school refusal. - In 2019, a number of teams and departments across Council joined together to produce a regular school holiday program booklet that outlined various activities available to families during the school holiday period. - Since 2017, the Boroondara Youth team has increased engagement with international students attending Swinburne University by being present at orientation week activities to promote Council services and other support services.
+Swinburne University are now a member of the Boroondara Youth Services Advisory Committee which helps to connect them to their local community.